filippo888/compnet-notes/compnet_notes.md

 ##### Detecting congestion on the path between sender and destination

 A “loss event” at a TCP sender as the occurrence of either a timeout or the receipt of three duplicate ACKs from the receiver.
-When there is excessive congestion, then one (or more) router buffers along the path overflows, causing a datagram (con- taining a TCP segment) to be dropped.
+When there is excessive congestion, then one (or more) router buffers along the path overflows, causing a datagram (containing a TCP segment) to be dropped.
 The dropped datagram, in turn, results in a loss event at the sender—either a timeout or the receipt of three duplicate ACKs—which is taken by the sender to be an indication of congestion on the sender-to-receiver path.

 ##### Basic Algorithm for TCP Congestion Control

 TCP will take the arrival of acknowledgments as an indication that all is well and will use acknowledgments to increase its congestion window size.
 If acknowledgments arrive at a relatively slow rate, then the congestion window will be increased at a relatively slow rate.
 If acknowledgments arrive at a high rate, then the congestion window will be increased more quickly.
-TCP is said to be **self clocking**: it infers the adequate congestion window based on acknowlegments.
+TCP is said to be **self clocking**: it infers the adequate congestion window based on acknowledgments.

 TCP uses the following guiding principles: